Inter Caetera

 "Qui fidelis est in minimo, et in majori fidelis est."

-Inter Caetera (Latin: Among other works) is a blog about web development, quality, philosophy, discovery, religion and the humanities.
+Inter Caetera (Latin: Among other things) is a blog about web development, quality, philosophy, discovery, religion and the humanities.
 The purpose of this blog is to document my journey in trying to reconcile the humanities with the world of software engineering, to show how certain principles of this field, seemingly innovative, have actually been known for hundreds or even thousands of years.
 This blog takes its name from the 1493 papal bull Inter Caetera issued by Alexander VI one year after the discovery of the New World.

 About the author